Long story short

 Behavioral analysis

-Used FullStory & PostHog to review sessions and map friction–energy patterns.
+FullStory and PostHog to replay sessions and map where friction met effort.

 Business outcomes